Skip to content

 American students average 27 minutes.

 The PISA results are well documented: Finland consistently ranks in the top tier globally in reading, mathematics, and science.
-But the number that stops us cold every time we revisit it: Finnish students achieve these results with approximately 600 hours of instructional time per year.
+But the number that stops us cold every time: Finnish students achieve these results with approximately 600 hours of instructional time per year.
 American students receive approximately 1,000 hours.

 Four hundred fewer hours in classrooms.
 More time running on wet grass during their fourth recess of the day.
 Better outcomes.